 There’s 2 ways of doing this, 1 more extreme than other.
 The simple, everyday one involves setting 2 alarms, 1 of which is about 30 minutes earlier than you need.
 Next to this alarm you leave a glass of water and a stimulant (e.g caffeine tablet, such as Smart Caffeine).
 When you wake up and go to turn off this alarm you simply take the caffeine while you’re there and go back to sleep.
 By the time the second alarm (your regular one) goes off, you’re much more awake with the caffeine in your system and getting out of bed is easy!

-The pharmacological alarm clock – this is a powerful technique to wake you up early but not one I would recommend making routine.
+The other way is a powerful technique to wake you up early but not one I would recommend making routine.
 You simply take Modafinil about 2-3 hours before you wish to start the day, as that’s how long Mod takes to reach peak plasma concentration.
 For me, this either means taking Mod just before I’m falling asleep the night before or leaving the tablet and some water next to my bed and setting an alarm for 4/5am, waking up and taking it and falling back to sleep immediately.
 Then 3 hours later you will rise on your own, ready to take on the day.
 For more info on how to boost your productivity with modafinil, read my guide to taking modafinil effectively and safely.

 In addition to these neuro-hacks, there may be many more reasons you struggle to get up in the morning.
 Often it is due to a poor routine and staying up too late.
 These days, many of us are guilty of drinking way too much coffee after lunch time and caffeine has a half-life of about 6 hours (but more in certain individuals).
 This means that the double espresso you took at 2pm to get you past the lunch time crash is still in your system and is equivalent to taking a single espresso at 8pm!